Biosphere

+The layer of Earth that includes all ecosystems and represents the largest level of biological organization.

 A false color composite of global oceanic and terrestrial photoautotroph abundance, from September 2001 to August 2017.
 Provided by the SeaWiFS Project, NASA/Goddard Space Flight Center and ORBIMAGE.

 The biosphere (from Ancient Greek βίος 'life' and σφαῖρα 'sphere'), also called the ecosphere (from Ancient Greek οἶκος 'settlement, house' and σφαῖρα 'sphere'), is the worldwide sum of all ecosystems.
 It can also be termed the zone of life on the Earth.
 The biosphere (which is technically a spherical shell) is virtually a closed system with regard to matter, with minimal inputs and outputs.
 Regarding energy, it is an open system, with photosynthesis capturing solar energy at a rate of around 100 terawatts.
 By the most general biophysiological definition, the biosphere is the global ecological system integrating all living beings and their relationships, including their interaction with the elements of the lithosphere, cryosphere, hydrosphere, and atmosphere.
 The biosphere is postulated to have evolved, beginning with a process of biopoiesis (life created naturally from non-living matter, such as simple organic compounds) or biogenesis (life created from living matter), at least some 3.5 billion years ago.

 In a general sense, biospheres are any closed, self-regulating systems containing ecosystems.
 This includes artificial biospheres such as Biosphere 2 and BIOS-3, and potentially ones on other planets or moons.